An Introduction to the Emotional Foundations of Restorative Practices:

 To book this workshop please contact Bill Hansberry

-This workshop that can be from 2-hour workshop, through to a whole day aims to take any restorative practioner to a deeper level of understanding about the emotional dynamics of Restorative Practices.
+This workshop, which can be from 2-hour to a whole day, aims to take any restorative practitioner to a deeper level of understanding about the emotional dynamics of Restorative Practices.

-Participants are introduced to Affect Script Psychology (after Tomkins) as they examine the importance of shame and humiliation as either a helper or hindrance to the process of reconnecting people in the wake of harm or conflict.
+Participants are introduced to Affect Script Psychology (after Tomkins) as they examine the importance of shame and humiliation as either a helper or hindrance to reconnecting people in the wake of harm or conflict.

-A fictional case study about Bradley, a young man with learning disabilities and a long history of shame based behavioural disturbances will be used to place our learning into context.
-Bradley's responses to a moment of social disconnection will be looked at through a model known as 'The Compass of Shame' (Nathanson).
+A fictional case study about Bradley, a young man with learning disabilities and a long history of shame-based behavioural disturbances, will be used to contextualise our learning.
+Bradley's responses to a moment of social disconnection will be examined through a model called 'The Compass of Shame' (Nathanson).